TheMadGear/2024_xenopus_allofraseri/ordering_depth.md

 # next steps:
 * automate using GTF file:
 * use laevis GTF file to create allo GTF file with ONLY exons
+* OR just use outfmt 6 file to automate graph? no makes more sense to do GTF first